 What you can expect

-Your body isn't cut open except for a very small incision in the skin over a blood vessel in the leg, arm or wrist through which a small, thin tube (catheter) is threaded and the procedure performed.
-Angioplasty can take up to several hours, depending on the difficulty and number of blockages and whether any complications arise.
+Your body isn''t cut open except for a very small incision in the skin over a blood vessel in the leg, arm or wrist through which a small, thin tube (catheter) is threaded and the procedure performed.
+Angioplasty can take 30 minutes to several hours, depending on the difficulty and number of blockages and whether any complications arise.

 Angioplasty is performed by a heart specialist (cardiologist) and a team of specialized cardiovascular nurses and technicians in a special operating room called a cardiac catheterization laboratory.
 This room is often called the cath lab.